-Conceived by philanthropist Ben Rechter, photojournalist Phillip Holsinger, and local businessmen Kerry Graham and Don Transeth, We Are Nashville™ captures and celebrates the city’s true character through intimate human stories.
+Conceived by philanthropist Ben Rechter, photojournalist Philip Holsinger, and local businessmen Kerry Graham and Don Transeth, We Are Nashville™ captures and celebrates the city’s true character through intimate human stories.

 Five years in the making, the first comprehensive exhibit featuring the work of the ambitious journalistic initiative called “We Are Nashville™” officially launches on Saturday, May 7.

 The multimedia undertaking includes the website We Are Nashville™, public displays, a series of films, intimate photos, journal entries podcasts, and the subcategory “House Rules,” all designed to objectively reflect the sights, sounds and spirit of the city as it exists today.
 This one-of-a-kind initiative will be celebrated with an immersive gallery show opening from 5-8:30 pm Saturday, May 7 and running for the next three months at Chauvet Arts gallery, 215 Rep. John Lewis Way North.

 Administered by The Community Foundation of Middle Tennessee, the We Are Nashville Fund supports We Are Nashville™, a multiyear exploration of the New Nashville designed to foster understanding of who we are, inspire conversations that help us get to know one another, and take simple but meaningful actions that preserve the special character of our city.

 It was created to introduce the people of Nashville to each other.
 Its intent is to provide a snapshot of life as it actually and realistically exists in our city: the good, the bad, the rich, the poor, those who have grown up here, and those who have relocated here from foreign lands.